Dr Margarita Gomez Escalada

 Margarita has extensive expertise in the testing of antimicrobials, specifically disinfectants and antiseptics.
 She has also conducted comprehensive research in the area of resistance both to antibiotics and biocides, including links between the two.
 She has particular interest in the antimicrobial properties of plant extracts and phytochemicals, particularly for the treatment of topical infections of the skin, such as acne, athlete’s foot and ringworm.
 This is of particular interest as the discovery of antibiotics has slowed down considerably over the past few years and antibiotic resistance is currently on the increase.
 Plant derived compounds offer an alternative to antibiotics and antiseptics particularly for those that are used on the skin and thus antibiotics can be reserved for the use of life-threatening infections.Current projects she is undertaking regard the development of tests regarding the antifungal activity of plant-based compounds and skin models for testing antiseptics.
 Margarita also collaborates with Dr Andrew Paterson in determining the toxicity of plant compounds on human cells and the effect of plant compounds in the attachment of bacteria to gut epithelial models.

-- Mima T; Joshi S; Gomez-Escalada M; Schweizer HP (2007), Identification and characterization of TriABC-OpmH, a triclosan efflux pump of Pseudomonas aeruginosa requiring two membrane fusion proteins.
-Journal of Bacteriology, vol. 189 (21), p.
-7600-7609.
+Mima T; Joshi S; Gomez-Escalada M; Schweizer HP (2007) Identification and Characterization of TriABC-OpmH, a Triclosan Efflux Pump of Pseudomonas aeruginosa Requiring Two Membrane Fusion Proteins.
+Journal of Bacteriology, 189 (21), pp. 7600-7609.

-- Escalada MG; Harwood JL; Maillard J-Y; Ochs D (2005), Triclosan inhibition of fatty acid synthesis and its effect on growth of Escherichia coli and Pseudomonas aeruginosa.
-Journal of Antimicrobial Chemotherapy, vol. 55 (6), p.
-879-882.
+Escalada MG; Harwood JL; Maillard J-Y; Ochs D (2005) Triclosan inhibition of fatty acid synthesis and its effect on growth of Escherichia coli and Pseudomonas aeruginosa.
+Journal of Antimicrobial Chemotherapy, 55 (6), pp. 879-882.